oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 QIIME is an open-source bioinformatics pipeline for performing microbiome analysis from raw DNA sequencing data.

-**URL**
+**More Information**

 http://qiime2.org/